Set up environments to run continuous test tasks with your build tasks

 You'll need to set up physical or virtual machines to run your app and tests, for example:

-Windows Server 2012 R2 with IIS to run your app
+Windows Server 2012 R2 or higher with IIS to run your app

 Machines with the necessary browsers to run your tests